gentrace/gentrace-node/README.md

 run();
 ```

+> [!WARNING]
+> This example assumes you have already set up OpenTelemetry as described in the [OpenTelemetry Integration](#opentelemetry-integration) section.
+The `interaction` function requires this setup to capture and send traces.
-Now, every time `instrumentedQueryAi` is called, Gentrace will record a trace associated with your `GENTRACE_PIPELINE_ID`.
+> Now, every time `instrumentedQueryAi` is called, Gentrace will record a trace associated with your `GENTRACE_PIPELINE_ID`.

 ## Testing and Evaluation